Teaching practical science: biology NE707

-This three week course covers:
+This course covers:

-- contextualising practical work in biology to the everyday environment
+- contextualising practical work in biology to the everyday environment.

-- how progression in practical work impacts on students’ learning
+- how progression in practical work impacts on students’ learning.

-- assessment of learning through practical work
+- assessment of learning through practical work.

-- approaches to teaching practical science that can be applied to other topic areas
+- approaches to teaching practical science that can be applied to other topic areas.

-You will be able to:
+By the end of this course, you will be able to:

-- improve your confidence in delivering and evaluating teaching for practical skills in biology for 14-16 year olds
+- improve your confidence in delivering and evaluating teaching for practical skills in biology for 14-16 year olds.

-- define effective learning outcomes for practical work in biology
+- define effective learning outcomes for practical work in biology.

-- reflect on the effectiveness of practical activities on every students’ learning
+- reflect on the effectiveness of practical activities on every students’ learning.

-- design progression and assessment approaches within practical work
+- design progression and assessment approaches within practical work.